Lockheed TriStar (RAF): Operational history

-TriStar K1 ZD951 in Op GRANBY markings at the International Air Tattoo, July 1991.
+Tristar K1 ZD951 in Op GRANBY markings at the International Air Tattoo, July 1991.

-The first British Airways TriStar to be purchased by the RAF was G-BFCB on 2 November 1982, however it was leased back to British Airways on 29 March 1983 until November, eventually undergoing conversion in 1986.
-The initial converted L-1011-500 to be delivered to the Royal Air Force was TriStar KC1 ZD953 (ex- G-BFCF) on 24 March 1986, when it was handed over at Cambridge Airport by Sir Arthur Marshall.
-The aircraft was accepted by Air Chief Marshal Sir Joseph Gilbert, with ZD953 becoming No. 216 Squadron's first TriStar, the squadron having been reactivated on 1 November 1984.
+The first British Airways TriStar to be purchased by the RAF was G-BFCB on 2 November 1982, however it was leased back to the airline on 29 March 1983 until November, eventually undergoing conversion in 1986.
+The first converted aircraft to be delivered to the Royal Air Force was Tristar KC1 ZD953 (ex-G-BFCF) on 24 March 1986, when it was handed over at Cambridge Airport by Sir Arthur Marshall.
+The aircraft was accepted by Air Chief Marshal Sir Joseph Gilbert, and ZD953 became No. 216 Squadron's first Tristar, the squadron having been reactivated on 1 November 1984.

-The TriStar saw active service throughout many conflicts; with the first being the 1991 Gulf War as part of Operation Granby.
-On 6 January 1991, a single TriStar K1 with two crews was deployed to King Khalid International Airport, near Riyadh in Saudi Arabia, its role as a tanker.
-Two Tristar K1s (ZD949 and ZD951) during the deployment were repainted in a pinkish desert camouflage, earning them the nicknames of 'Pinky' and 'Perky'.
-By the end of the deployment in March, the Tristar K1s had accumulated over 430 flying hours after flying over 90 air-to-air refuelling missions and transferring 3,100,000 kg of fuel to receiver aircraft.
+The TriStar saw active service throughout many conflicts, the first being the 1991 Gulf War as part of Operation Granby.
+On 6 January 1991, a single Tristar K1 with two crews was deployed to King Khalid International Airport, near Riyadh in Saudi Arabia, its role as a tanker.
+During the deployment, two Tristar K1s (ZD949 and ZD951) were repainted in a pinkish desert camouflage, earning them the nicknames of 'Pinky' and 'Perky'.
+By the end of the deployment in March, the Tristar K1s had accumulated over 430 flying hours after flying over 90 AAR missions and transferring 3,100,000 kg of fuel to receiver aircraft.
 The rest of the fleet were used for transport between the Persian Gulf and United Kingdom.

 After the outbreak of the Bosnian War in April 1992, the United Nations passed Resolution 781 on 9 October, banning military flights over Bosnia and Herzegovina.
 A following resolution (816) was passed on 31 March 1993 prohibiting all non-authorised flights.
-On 12 April, NATO began Operation Deny Flight to enforce Resolution 816, under which two TriStars of No. 216 Squadron were deployed to Italy to provide AAR for fighters carrying out the policing of that airspace.
+On 12 April, NATO began Operation Deny Flight to enforce Resolution 816, under which two RAF Tristars were deployed to Italy to provide (AAR) for fighters carrying out the policing of that airspace.
 After the situation escalated in the 1999 Kosovo War, three Tristars were deployed once more to Italy under Operation Engadine in order to support NATO aircraft.
 Over the course of Op ENGADINE, five TriStars operated in the theatre delivering 13,500,000 lb of fuel to 1,580 receiver aircraft across 230 missions.

-Tristars joined Vickers VC10s in the air-to-air refuelling role for Operation Veritas (Afghanistan), during which they provided aerial refuelling for United States Navy aircraft.
+Tristars joined Vickers VC10s in the air-to-air refuelling (AAR) role for Operation Veritas (Afghanistan), during which they provided aerial refuelling for United States Navy aircraft.